How Belief Works

 When we form belief X about our surroundings or body via sensory perception claim X is generated by our reason based on our perceptual experience, with our thinking X being the output of that reasoning.
 But such reasoning is often so basic and therefore brief that the resulting belief can seem to be a direct product of the perceptual process.

 Note that the term perception can be used to refer to an understanding – as in, for example, Different people can have different perceptions of what constitutes living morally.
-And a perception in this sense is by definition a thought.
+And a perception in this sense is by definition in itself a belief.
 But this is a different sense of this term from sensory perception.

-The theory that the formation of belief X is due to us concluding X can seem true by definition and therefore irrefutable.
-But so can the theory that the formation of belief X is due to us assessing that X is true.
-And, incredibly, even the former is fatally logically flawed – as I'll show in the next article.
+The idea that the formation of belief X is us concluding X can seem true by definition and therefore irrefutable.
+But so can the idea that the formation of belief X is us assessing that X is true.
+And, incredibly, even the former is fatally logically flawed.
+To understand why, it's necessary to first understand how beliefs do form – which is the subject of the next article.

 Receive email notifications of new articles